FreedomEagle/MeteorDDPRateLImit/README.md

 #Test fails with a message from DDPRateLimit
 ```

-The test fails as expected by the rate limiting rule that gets added on when signing into Normal User.
+The test fails as expected by the rate limiting rule that gets added on when signing as Normal User.

 ![Test Fails Due to DDP](https://i.ibb.co/DrgB8Cx/Screenshot-from-2020-03-30-01-38-12.png)